 Although personal injury damages awarded to a married person should be community property as a general rule, the Commission recommends retention of the rule that such damages are separate property when they are paid in compensation for an injury inflicted by the other spouse.
-If damages paid by one spouse to the other in compensation for a tortious injury were regarded as community property, the tortfeasor spouse would, in effect, be compensating himself to the extent of his interest in the community property.
+If damages paid by one spouse to the other in compensation for a tortious injury were regarded as community property, the payment would be somewhat circular in that the tortfeasor spouse would be compensating himself to the extent of his interest in the community property.